readfm/tag8/README.md

 http://tiny.cc/imagusf firefox

 IF hover/enlarged pic
-AND keyboard input
+AND keyboard input "8"
-eg spacebar etc, except ESC
 THEN
 1 66% black overlay
 2 text input over 1
-3 tag taginput spacedelineate enter
+3 tag taginput spacedelineate enter a ESC to escape
++ later maybe
 4 save tags for pictureURL
 5 if hover/enlarge off then ON
 a show saved tags if any